There are many ways to find consulting jobs, and the secret is just knowing where and how to look for them.

 Luckily, there are many ways to keep your pipeline full such as leveraging online marketplaces, reaching out to your network, and giving your personal brand a boost.
-Here are three best practices for keeping your independent business busy.
+Here are four ways to efficiently find consulting jobs.

 Online marketplaces are increasingly prevalent and popular places to find short-term work as an independent professional.
 These platforms match job opportunities with freelancers.
 Typically, you’ll fill out a standard profile, search for job opportunities, and then apply for positions that best fit your skill set.

 If you’re thinking about trying a marketplace, start by doing some research to find specific sites that align with your industry.
 Some networks are geared more towards IT professionals, while others focus more on management consulting.
-While online marketplaces offer numerous opportunities, it may be difficult to establish meaningful or ongoing client relationships with one-off projects, and some of them may cost money.
+While marketplaces offer numerous opportunities, it may be difficult to establish meaningful or ongoing client relationships with one-off projects, and some of them may cost money.

 Company-specific marketplaces like MBO’s are another option that may provide longer-term engagements.
-Independent consulting job marketplaces like MBO’s marketplace help different types of independent professionals grow their project pipeline by matching their skills, availability, and rate with contract opportunities at top companies.
+Our marketplace helps different types of independent professionals grow their project pipeline by matching their skills, availability, and rate with contract opportunities at top companies.
 Because MBO handles all of the onboarding and helps you and the client stay compliant, these companies are more likely to continue hiring you for additional projects in the future.

-To discover other company-specific marketplaces, reach out to former employers or clients to see if their organization has a talent marketplace you can join.
+To discover other company-specific marketplaces, reach out to former employers or clients to see if their organization has a marketplace you can join.

 2. Use Your Network